JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 * `jsMain` contains JavaScript-specific Kotlin code and targets Kotlin/JS.
 * `wasmJsMain` contains Wasm-specific Kotlin code and targets Kotlin/Wasm.

-This way, when the `shared` module is built into an Android library, common Kotlin code gets treated as Kotlin/JVM;
-when it is built into an iOS framework, common Kotlin code gets treated as Kotlin/Native.
+This way, when the `shared` module is built into an Android library, common Kotlin code gets treated as Kotlin/JVM, and when it is built into an iOS framework, common Kotlin code gets treated as Kotlin/Native.
 When the shared module is built into a web app, common Kotlin code can be treated as Kotlin/Wasm or Kotlin/JS as necessary.